chengggit/YouTube-Music-Dynamic-Theme/README.md

 The theme is heavily inspired by **"Even Better Lyrics Plus by Noah & BetterLyrics"** for the Better Lyrics extension.

+**Note**: The background animation may be CPU-intensive on your PC.
+You can disable it in the configuration if needed.

 ## Credits
 Original/Base Script: [walm-git/Modern-YouTube-Music-Theme](https://github.com/walm-git/Modern-YouTube-Music-Theme)